 - Retain pieces that are in the best condition and the most expensive to replace.

 - Learn to ‘re-purpose’ furniture.
 A lift-lid ottoman can serve as a coffee table and storage.
 A small dresser can be used in an entryway.

 Most importantly, think of downsizing as a fresh start.
-We’re happy to help you start you on your new beginning by moving your precious belongings and helping you to set it up in your new home.
+We’re happy to help you start you on your new beginning by moving your precious belongings and to set it up in your new home.